fish-shell/fish-shell/doc_src/index.rst

 The :ref:`switch <cmd-switch>` command is used to execute one of possibly many blocks of commands depending on the value of a string.
 See the documentation for :ref:`switch <cmd-switch>` for more information.

-The other conditionals use the `exit status <#variables-status>`_ of a command to decide if a command or a block of commands should be executed.
+The other conditionals use the :ref:`exit status <variables-status>` of a command to decide if a command or a block of commands should be executed.

 Some examples::